 \subsection{Implementation Details and Evaluation Metrics}

 For both EAV and AFFEC datasets, we adopted a subject-wise splitting strategy to ensure complete independence between training and testing sets.
 The data splitting was performed at the subject level before any temporal segmentation or data augmentation procedures.
 The basic situation and division details of the EAV and AFFEC datasets are shown in Table \ref{tab:Datasets}.

 Our experiments were conducted on a Windows 11 system equipped with an NVIDIA RTX 3090 GPU.
 The framework was implemented using Python 3.8 and PyTorch 1.7.1.
 We employed the Adam optimizer for parameter updates with a learning rate of 0.0001.
-Training configurations included 40 epochs, batch size of 16, and dropout rate of 0.5 to prevent overfitting.
+Training was conducted for 30 epochs with early stopping based on validation performance to prevent overfitting.
 The model parameters were initialized using Xavier initialization for linear layers and orthogonal initialization for recurrent components.
 The detailed hyperparameter configurations for both datasets are presented in Table \ref{tab:hyperparameters}.

 For ABEMA module, the frequency bands were set to standard EEG ranges: $\delta$ (0.5-4Hz), $\theta$ (4-8Hz), $\alpha$ (8-13Hz), $\beta$ (13-30Hz), and $\gamma$ (30-50Hz).
 The attention mechanism employed 6 attention heads.
 The balance parameter $\alpha$ in adaptive band fusion was set to 0.7.
 For AHFM module, the hidden dimension $D_h$ determines the feature representation capacity across all modalities, while the number of hypergraph layers $L$ controls the depth of higher-order relationship modeling.
 Node weights and hyperedge weights were initialized uniformly in the range [0.1, 1.0] and optimized during training.

 Model performance was evaluated using two standard metrics: accuracy (Acc) and F1-score (F1).
 Accuracy measures the proportion of correctly classified samples, while F1-score provides a balanced assessment considering both precision and recall, particularly important for imbalanced emotion datasets.